qmlbook/qt6book/docs/ch02-start/hello-world.md

 To run the application on your own, press the ![](./assets/qtcreator-run.png) Run tool on the left side, or select Build > Run from the menu.

-In the background, Qt Creator runs `qmlscene` and passes your QML document as the first argument.
-The `qmlscene` application parses the document, and launches the user interface.
+In the background, Qt Creator runs `qml` and passes your QML document as the first argument.
+The `qml` application parses the document, and launches the user interface.
 You should see something like this:

 ![](./assets/example.png)